 HydroFirn represents an important step forward in firn hydrology modeling.
 By explicitly resolving multidimensional routing and perching processes, HydroFirn provides physically based constraints on where and when meltwater is stored, refreezes, or contributes to runoff.
-These constraints are directly relevant for interpreting wet firn hydrology and densification, for reducing uncertainty in converting altimetric elevation change to mass change, and for improving estimates of freshwater export under a warming climate.
-In a hydrologic model, the liquid water balance (LWB) at a horizontal location ($x,y$) is given in \cite{steger2017modelled} as

-where $M_\text{ret}$ is the retained liquid mass (kg), RA, EV and ME are surface mass fluxes of rainfall, evaporation, and meltwater respectively, RF is internal refreezing, and RU is runoff (all units in kg/s).
-In a multidimensional model, englacial runoff can also occur when fluid flows laterally.
-Thus, the total runoff RU consists of lateral runoff at the surface, within the firn domain, and at the base of the firn domain.
-HydroFirn model can help estimate all of these variables except for the lateral migration of the surface runoff part, which might be significant.
-Overall, HydroFirn provides a verified and computationally efficient platform for investigating multidimensional firn hydrology, including saturated regions and impermeable ice layers, and for connecting local processes to large-scale consequences for ice-sheet mass balance.
+These constraints are directly relevant for interpreting wet firn hydrology and densification, for reducing uncertainty in converting altimetric elevation change to mass change, and for improving estimates of freshwater export under a warming climate. {From a liquid water balance (LWB) perspective \citep{steger2017modelled}, HydroFirn model can help estimate surface mass fluxes of rainfall, evaporation, and meltwater, internal refreezing, and subsurface runoff (including the lateral component) except the surface runoff where the contribution of the surface runoff might be significant.} {Furthermore, the model can help assess the location-dependent length scales of horizontal flow which will help parametrize subsurface runoff in lateral direction in one-dimensional models which is an excellent direction of future research.} Overall, HydroFirn provides a verified and computationally efficient platform for investigating multidimensional firn hydrology, including saturated regions and impermeable ice layers, and for connecting local processes to large-scale consequences for ice-sheet mass balance.